 When withdrawing from any short-term courses during the spring, summer or fall terms, the deadlines are prorated based on the same ratios as the 16-week courses.
-See the credit class schedule for more detailed information each semester, or contact Admissions for specific deadlines.
+See the credit class schedule for more detailed information each semester, or contact the Student Success Center for specific deadlines.